 Around the nation MRI's range from about $1,500 to over $5,000 depending on the state and the equipment used.
-At MVS we believe strongly in quality of care and transparency in pricing.
+At MVS we believe strongly in the quality of care and transparency in pricing.
 This is why prior to doing an MRI, we will administer an examination at a cost of $100.
-The exam fee is then applied as a credit toward an MRI if after the exam, an MRI is deemed necessary.
+The exam fee is then applied as a credit toward an MRI if, after the exam, an MRI is deemed necessary.
 On average our MRI's range from about $2,400 to $2,600 including anesthesia and a radiology report.

 We're open 24-7 / 365 Days a Year

 To make an appointment please callCall Now (305) 665-2820